Niladev/doitbot/README.md

 * **Implement /remove command**<br/>
   Currently recurring reminders will continue forever and can't be completed or removed.
 Implement a function that allows the removal of recurring reminders.

 ### Done

+* ~~**Refactor to decouple from Telegram Bot**~~ ~~Currently the reminder actions are tightly coupled with the bot.
+Refactor to a more decoupled design to allow for other opportunities and clients to use the reminders~~

 * ~~**Task persistance** - *High priority*~~<br/>
   ~~Currently the bot is vulnerable to server shutdown as cron jobs are only saved in the current instance.
 All reminders are saved in a mongo database along with vital information and this feature will start all tasks again upon restart.~~